-As winner of the 2018 Travel Writing Scholarship to Argentina, Madeline soaks up every tip and opportunity that comes her way on this trip of a lifetime.
+As winner of the 2018 Travel Writing Scholarship to Argentina, Madeline Russo soaks up every travel writing tip and opportunity that comes her way.

 Workshop.
 Day three.
 We linger near the exit of Café Flor, brimming with six hours’ worth of Tim’s wisdom and unlimited cappuccinos.
 Tim and the barista are locked in an enthusiastic exchange, and as our mentor’s questions ricochet I see Claudia, my fellow scholarship winner, subtly unlock her phone to take notes.
 I follow suit.

 “So how long have you guys been in Buenos Aires?”

 “Why should clients come to this particular café?
 What makes it different?”

 On our trek back to the hotel, we thank Tim for the demonstration.
 “It’s really helpful watching you do it,” Claudia says.
 I nod, my own interview attempt from the first workshop still painfully fresh.

 “What?”
 Tim looks around, startled.
 “What are you talking about?”

 “You weren’t trying to show us a real interview?”